Tinahely: Location and access

-It is located on the R747 road which links the west Wicklow town of Baltinglass with Arklow on the east coast.
-The village is situated near the southern point of the Wicklow Way which winds through the Wicklow Mountains.
+Tinahely is on the R747 road which links the west Wicklow town of Baltinglass with Arklow on the east coast.
+Arklow is 20 km to the east (27 km by road).
+The village is near the southern point of the Wicklow Way which winds through the Wicklow Mountains.
 The River Derry runs through the village.

 History

+During the medieval period an ancient church was built at Preban near Tinahely, believed to be founded by St. Aidan of Ferns.
+A holy well in Preban is dedicated to him though it was not listed on ordnance survey maps, being remembered only through oral tradition among the Catholic population.
+Similarly an ancient church was founded at Kilcommon in the Tinahely area around the 9th century.
+The modern Anglican church at Kilcommon is believed to now mark the original site.

+In 1850 just after the Great Famine the parish priest of Tinahely Fr.
+Hoare helped many poor people to emigrate from the area to America.
+They sailed on a ship called the Tirconderoga which arrived in New Orleans.
+The nearby cemetery of Whitefield near Tinahely purportedly contains the remains of many who died during the famine.

 The town of Tinahely is part of the civil parish of Kilcommon in the ancient barony of Ballinacor South.
-Most of the village dates from the early part of the 19th century as it was rebuilt by Lord Fitzwilliam after it was burnt during the 1798 rebellion.
-The Fiztwilliam family lived in nearby Coolattin House.
+Most of the village dates from the early part of the 19th century as it was rebuilt by Earl Fitzwilliam after it was burnt during the 1798 Rebellion.
+The Fitzwilliam family lived in nearby Coollattin House.
 The Coollattin estate once comprised 88000 acre, had 20,000 tenants and occupied almost a quarter of County Wicklow.

 Parish church

 Tinahely's parish church, St. Kevin's church, lies 2 km to the east of the village in the townland of Kilaveny overlooking the valley of the Derry stream.
 The church was erected in 1843 when it replaced another structure located in the adjacent townland of Whitefield which had been burned down on 11 November 1798 by Yeomen soldiers in reprisal for local activity during the 1798 Rebellion.
 The Whitefield church was replaced by a temporary wooden structure until the erection of St. Kevin's church.
 The original structure had been erected during the Penal Laws in 1700 and was cruciform in style with two transepts and a nave.
 Nothing now remains of the original church except for the cemetery that was attached to it.
-No burials have taken place in the cemetery since the mid 1900s.
+No burials have taken place in the cemetery since the mid-1900s.
 In the Jubilee Year 2000, parishioners erected a carved commemorative limestone marker on the site of the original church, in the present Whitefield Cemetery, setting out the above history.